Fan Fic / Harry Potter and the Nightmares of Futures Past

 Story has not been abandoned, though Word of God

 states that updates will likely be slow, due to personal issues, both health- and job-related.
 After about a three year hiatus, chapter 39 was finally released on October 19, 2012.
-Then chapter 40 was released on February 20, 2015, chapter 41 was released April 7, 2015, and chapter 42 was released September 8, 2015.
+After another three year hiatus, chapter 40 was released on February 20, 2015, chapter 41 was released April 7, 2015, and chapter 42 was released September 8, 2015.

 Viridian maintains a blog and a forum where he posts occasional word count updates.Viridian Dreams Quests